Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 Nanzen-ji's working aqueduct

-While locals and tourists alike walk the street leading to the bridge along the canal here, many visitors wouldn’t realise Shimbashi is actually considered the “most beautiful street in Asia“.
-It is said that during spring is the most incredible time to visit as the entire street is lined with pink hues from the cherry blossoms.
+While locals and tourists alike walk the street leading to the bridge along Shirokawa Canal here, many visitors wouldn’t realise Shimbashi is actually considered the “most beautiful street in Asia.”
+It is said that during spring is the most incredible time to visit as the entire street is lined with pink hues from the cherry blossoms, and vibrant azaleas afterwards.

 Kyoto hidden gems such as Shimbashi-dori can sometimes be hiding in plain sight!

-If you’re after more travel inspiration, itineraries and advice for planning your trip, take a look through the rest of my Japan travel blog featuring more hidden gems and off the beaten path locations throughout the country – including Tokyo hidden gems!
+If you’re after more travel inspiration, itineraries and advice for planning your trip, take a look through my Japan travel blog featuring more hidden gems and off the beaten path locations throughout the country, my free Japanese for tourists cheat sheet, what you should pack for Japan, day trips from Kyoto, my Japan two week itinerary for first time visitors, 3 week Japan itinerary which explores off the beaten track, honeymoon itinerary for Japan, or even my guide to places to visit in Japan that are off the beaten path.

-I hope I’ve inspired you to wander off the beaten track and embrace some non-touristy things to do in Kyoto.
-If you found this helpful please share it on Facebook, Pinterest or join me on TikTok and Instagram for more Japan inspiration!
+I hope I’ve inspired you to explore off the beaten track Kyoto and embrace some non-touristy things to do there.
+If you found this helpful, come and join my free Japan Off the Beaten Path Facebook Group, share it on Facebook, Pinterest or follow me on TikTok and Instagram for more Japan inspiration!

 Until next time,